-You might be shocked to find that even the canvas you were working on previously needed a base coat in order for the paint to adhere to it.
-Gesso is a substance that is added to a canvas to allow the paint to adhere to it.
+You know that even the canvas you were working on previously needed a base coat in order for the paint to adhere to it.
+We add Gesso to a canvas to allow the paint to adhere to it.
 After all, the ink would soak into the cotton canvas under it, so it would warp the final product from how you put it on

 These can be applied with a spray or a brush, and they usually take between twenty-four and seventy-two hours to fully stick to the glass of your choice.

-When they’re totally dry, you can have a marginally rougher surface to deal with that will really catch and hang onto your paint (hence the term “tooth”).
-Acrylic paint made for glass may be used, but it’s more suited to arts and crafts on dinnerware or anything similar.
+When they’re totally dry, you can have a marginally rougher surface to deal with that will really catch and hang onto your paint hence the term “tooth”.

 Baking Your Glass

-Now you just need the paint to adhere to the glass and stay there. the base layer will assist, but it will not complete the task.
+Now you just need the paint to adhere to the glass and stay there.
+The base layer will assist, but it will not complete the task.
 To get the color to adhere to the glass properly, you’ll need to bake it.
-It should be able to handle the heat in this system without cracking, whether it’s a sheet of glass or dinnerware.
+It should be able to handle the heat in this system without cracking.
+IT should work for all sheet of glass or dinnerware.

 If you’ve ever read a horror story about a glass pan shattering or burning after being removed from the oven, believe it.
-Glass bakeware will explode or shatter due to sudden temperature changes, not because the glass isn’t designed to survive certain temperatures.
+Glass bakeware will explode or shatter due to sudden temperature changes.
+It’s not because the glass isn’t designed to survive certain temperatures.

 COE, or coefficient of expansion, is a term you should be familiar with.
 Under different frequencies and temperatures, different forms of glass extend and contract.
 The COE will be a long way from the melting point, which means that certain kinds of glass will work and others will crack.